 Persons may file a signed, written complaint within one hundred and eighty (180) days of the alleged discrimination date.
 All written complaints will be referred to the Department of Transportation, GTrans, for evaluation and response.
 Each complainant will receive an individual written response from the department.
 Department staff will meet with any complainant at their request.
 GTrans has 90 days to investigate the complaint.
 If more information is needed to resolve the case, GTrans may contact the complainant.
 The complainant has 15 business days from the date of the letter to send requested information to the investigator assigned to the case.

 If the investigator is not contacted by the complainant or does not receive the additional information within 60 business days, GTrans can administratively close the case.
 A case can be administratively closed also if the complainant no longer wishes to pursue their case.
 A detailed record of all Title VI complaints and the City's response will be kept on file for a minimum of five years.

-It is the policy of the City's Department of Transportation to do everything within its power to thoroughly investigate and to reasonably accommodate Title VI complaints by installing transit amenities or modifying the implementation of transit services as may be necessary.
+It is the policy of the City's Department of Transportation to do everything within its power to thoroughly investigate and to reasonably accommodate Title VI complaints.
 Complaints that cannot be resolved to the complainant's satisfaction will be referred to the City Attorney's office for final resolution.